 The drum line is an eclectic group, ranging in age from "just starting out" to "old enough to know better but young enough to do it anyway".
 Our experience levels range from beginner to seasoned veterans, with many years' collective experience in marching bands,junior and senior Corps and DCI/DCA, and performing professionally.

 The horn line's goal is to provide a place where members can continue their music education and be challenged to become better performers and musicians regardless of their experience.

 If you are an alumnus of a Drum and Bugle Corps or Marching Band, hopefully you'll be able to continue to grow as a performer and enjoy this activity like you did when you were younger.
 If you are a younger member, typically under 21, you'll learn what Drum and Bugle Corps is about, without having to make as large a time commitment as you would with a competitive corps, but still enjoy some of the benefits.
-Some of our younger members have gone on to competitive DCI Division II Corps and have been extremely successful.
+Some of our younger members have gone on to competitive DCI World and Open Class Corps and have been extremely successful.